 This gene encodes a CXC chemokine receptor specific for stromal cell-derived factor-1.
 The protein has 7 transmembrane regions and is located on the cell surface.
 It acts with the CD4 protein to support HIV entry into cells and is also highly expressed in breast cancer cells.
 Mutations in this gene have been associated with WHIM (warts, hypogammaglobulinemia, infections, and myelokathexis) syndrome.
 Alternate transcriptional splice variants, encoding different isoforms, have been characterized. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CXCR4 Gene

-CXCR4 (Chemokine (C-X-C Motif) Receptor 4) is a Protein Coding gene.
-Diseases associated with CXCR4 include whim syndrome and intraocular lymphoma.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include G-protein coupled receptor activity and ubiquitin protein ligase binding.
-An important paralog of this gene is CCR7.
+CXCR4 (C-X-C Motif Chemokine Receptor 4) is a Protein Coding gene.
+Diseases associated with CXCR4 include Whim Syndrome and Small Cell Lung Cancer, Adult.
+Among its related pathways are Akt Signaling and Allograft rejection.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and ubiquitin protein ligase binding.
+An important paralog of this gene is CXCR2.

 UniProtKB/Swiss-Prot for CXCR4 Gene